Where Do You Put Your Weakest Soccer Player? (Easiest + Hardest)

 4. Second Striker

 Many people may think the forwards are the most important.
 You need at least one goal to win, and goals are hard to come by in soccer.
-However, you must defend far more than you score.
+However, it would be best to defend far more than you scored.

 Where do you put the weakest soccer player?